wordofwarning/wordofwarning.org/hab/worksahead/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 9 August 2023</small>
+<small>Updated 8 February 2024</small>

 **Works Ahead** is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011.
 Since 2012 it has offered over thirty-five small, supported, work-in-development commissions for artists selected from the previous year's [Emergency](/hab/emergency) platform and/or other events.
-Support includes mentoring and a public showing of the next stage of the work, in partnership with <a href="http://contactmcr.com" target="_blank">Contact</a>…
+Support includes mentoring and a public showing of the next stage of the work, from 2012 to 2023 in partnership with <a href="http://contactmcr.com" target="_blank">Contact</a>…

 <span style='font-variant: small-caps'>jump → [2012](/hab/worksahead/#2012) · [13](/hab/worksahead/#2013) · [14](/hab/worksahead/#2014) · [15](/hab/worksahead/#2015) · [16](/hab/worksahead/#2016) · [17](/hab/worksahead/#2017) · [18](/hab/worksahead/#2018) · [19](/hab/worksahead/#2019) · [20](/hab/worksahead/#2020) · [21](/hab/worksahead/#2021) · [22](/hab/worksahead/#2022) · [23](/hab/worksahead/#2023)</span>
 <hr>